Protea-Glycosciences/GlyCombo/README.md

 [![Static Badge](https://img.shields.io/badge/Download_GlyCombo_Installer-Automatic_Updating-058743)](https://github.com/Protea-Glycosciences/GlyCombo/releases/latest/download/GlyCombo_setup.exe)

-If your IT security rules prevent the installation of GlyCombo with the above link, please ding the portable executable below.
-This installation does not check for automatic updates.
+If your IT security rules prevent the installation of GlyCombo with the above link, please download the portable executable below.
+This installation does not check for automatic updates so is not recommended.

 [![Static Badge](https://img.shields.io/badge/Download_GlyCombo_Installer-Portable-red)](https://github.com/Protea-Glycosciences/GlyCombo/releases/latest/download/GlyCombo_Portable.exe)